There’s a reason everyone loves fall, and it’s not simply because of the

 Iroquois Park, Louisville, KY, USA

 There are many places across Kentucky that go all out when it comes to celebrating fall, but nothing compares to the pumpkin-palooza that happens in Louisville.
 The Jack O’Lantern Spectacular is a glowing pumpkin trail in Kentucky that features 5,000 of the most beautiful, hand-carved creations you'll ever see, for a totally enchanting experience that's nothing short of magical.
 Artists devote hundreds of hours over several weeks to design the most intricate jack-o'-lanterns; past pumpkins have been carved into spectacular Harry Potter and E.T.-inspired designs.
 Once lit, these amazing works of art last only a few days before having to be replaced.
 Their beauty is as fleeting as the season, so be sure to come and soak it all up before fall gets away from you.
-The 2021 Louisville Jack O'Lantern Spectacular happens nightly from Sept.
-30-Oct.
-31, and tickets are available now on the
+The Louisville Jack O'Lantern Spectacular usually happens nightly from the end of September through October 31st.
+Tickets are available now on the